peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 Entity Types for certificate requestors and issuers, facilitating automated discovery of an issuer's ACME API.

+X.509 Certificates can be provided to one or more such entities, without having pre-established any direct relationship or contract.

+These certificates are useful for integrating with existing systems and protocols which require X.509 certificates and cannot be updated to learn about OpenID Federation 1.0.
+These certificates could be for TLS {{?RFC8446}}, but this document does not require that CAs conform to any particular issuance profile, because fields of the X.509 certificates like the Common Names, Subject Alternative Names or Key Usages may depend on details of those existing systems.

+This document extends RFC 5280, ACME and OpenID Federation 1.0 in the following
+ways:

+- It defines a new ACME identifier type called `openid-federation`.

-The new ACME challenge type defined in this document facilitates automated issuance of X.509 Certificates to requestors that can prove to a certificate issuer that they are trusted OpenID Federation 1.0 entities.
-This document extends the ACME protocol in the following ways:
+- It defines a new ACME challenge type called `openid-federation-01` which facilitates automated issuance of X.509 Certificates to requestors that can prove to a certificate issuer that they are trusted OpenID Federation 1.0 entities.

-- It associates a cryptographic key with an OpenID Entity, rather than a domain, since the authentication and authorization of the requestor is asserted with OpenID Federation 1.0.
+- It defines new OpenID Federation 1.0 Entity Types `acme_issuer` and `acme_requestor`.

-- It defines how the OpenID Federation Subordinate Statements can be used for the publication of the X.509 Certificates, by a Superior Entity, that were previously issued with ACME.
+- It defines how OpenID Federation 1.0 Superior Entities can use Subordinate Statements to publish X.509 Certificates previously issued with ACME.

-- It extends the ACME newOrder resource, as defined in
-  {{Section 7.4 of !RFC8555}}, defining a new identifier type called `openid-federation`.

-# Target Audience and Use Cases

-The audience of the document are the multilateral federations that require automatic issuance of X.509 Certificates using an infrastructure of trust based on OpenID Federation 1.0.

-This specification can be implemented by:

-- Federation Entities that join a federation to attest themselves as trustworthy, and then retrieve X.509 Certificates for their official HTTPS Federation Entity ID.

-- Federation Entities that want to ask for and obtain X.509 Certificates for use in other protocols.
+- It defines a new SubjectAlternativeName type `id-on-OpenIdFederationEntityId` and a corresponding OID so that OpenID Federation 1.0 Entity Identifiers can be included in X.509 certificates if an issuer wishes.

 # Terminology